-Year Up is a growing national workforce training program operating 29 sites across 18 cities.
+Year Up is a 21-year-old national workforce training program operating 29 sites across 18 cities.
 Year Up rigorously prepares underserved young adults for successful corporate careers and higher education, and enables them to move from minimum wage to meaningful careers—in just one year.

 Mission: Year Up’s mission is to close the opportunity divide by providing urban young adults with the skills, experience and support that will empower them to reach their potential.

 Why we love them: Year Up achieves its mission through a one-year, intensive training program.
 The program provides young adults, ages 18-24, with hands-on skill development, coursework, corporate internships and wrap-around support.
 Its approach focuses on students’ professional and personal development to help them achieve economic self-sufficiency.

 Year Up is deepening its workforce connections by leveraging the Pluralsight platform

 Using Pluralsight as a mechanism to support students, staff and alumni, Year Up hopes to bridge the technology skills gap in order to promote career progression and development at scale.

 Our partnership with Year Up works to support capacity building for staff, instructors, youth participants and alumni.
 It also includes technical strategy support that maps Pluralsight content to Year Up’s organizational goals and learning outcomes in support of a smooth and successful pathway for ongoing skill development for its youth and alumni.

 To advance our shared goals of supporting underserved learners, our partnership includes

 6,500 licenses in year one, with an additional 4,500 each in years two and three.